Chandra A. Reynolds

 Liz received her Ph.D. in Human Development and Family Studies at the Pennsylvania State University.
 Her research interests are focused on examining the association between stress and cognitive function during midlife and old age, while implementing methodological approaches sensitive to the detection of cognitive change across multiple timescales.
 She is additionally interested in identifying psychological and biological mechanisms of the stress-cognitive function link.
 In the Biobehavioral Research lab at UCR, she aims to examine genetic and environmental predictors of individual differences in stress and cognitive function across adulthood.

-Paige is a first year graduate student working toward her PhD in Developmental Psychology at UCR under the direction of Dr. Chandra Reynolds.
-She earned her B.S. in Psychology and dual minored in English and Criminal Justice at Angelo State University graduating magna cum laude.
-Her research interests include activity engagement in relation to cognitive stability.
-She is also interested in environmental factors effecting healthy cognitive aging.
+Paige is a third-year graduate student working toward her Ph.D. in Developmental Psychology at UCR under the direction of Dr. Chandra Reynolds.
+She earned her B.S. in Psychology with dual minors in English and Criminal Justice at Angelo State University graduating magna cum laude.
+She became certified in Geographic Information Systems from the University of California Riverside Extension.
+She also earned her M.A. in Developmental Psychology at University of California, Riverside.
+Her research interests include investigating the interplay across multiple domains of activity engagement across the lifespan and how engagement relates cognitive stability in older adults.
+She also uses Geographic Information Systems and spatial analysis to investigate how environmental factors affect cognitive stability and change across the lifespan.

 Kat completed her PhD in Psychology at UCR in June 2016, under chair Howard Friedman with Chandra Reynolds and Sara Mednick serving as committee members.
 Her research focuses on personality and sleep trajectories in childhood and adolescence, as well as the mediators of the sleep-health relationship throughout the lifespan.
 She is now Postdoctoral Scholar in the Department of Psychiatry at University of Pittsburgh.